 There are so many cool fixtures out there, so if you're in the market for a statement-making chandelier or pendant, don't settle for one you don't love.
 In this sprawling space by Jules Interiors, a super-delicate, out-of-this-world chandelier completely sets the tone.
-Whether you go vintage, antique, or contemporary, you can't go wrong by picking an extraordinarily light for your bedroom.
+Whether you go vintage, antique, or contemporary, you can't go wrong by picking an extraordinary light for your bedroom.

 Add Some Glamour

 In this beautiful and luxe bedroom, glamorous elements come into play by way of metallic accents.
 Shiny gold-toned sconces and nightstands make this otherwise quiet space a bit more contemporary.

 Pile On the Pillows